luyadev/luya/docs/guide/ngrest-activewindow.md

 ### View files

 To render view files you can run the method `$this->render()` inside your ActiveWindow class.
-The render method will lookup for php view file based on the base path of your `$module` property.
+The render method will lookup for PHP view file based on the base path of your `$module` property.
 Lets assume we run `$this->render('index')` and have defined `admin` as your `$module` property and your ActiveWindow name is `TestActiveWindow` this will try to find the view file under the path `@admin/views/aws/test/index.php`.

 ## How to make a Button